 For example, you can use the following formats:

 “n N d” → Fri Aug 24

 “n D [w]” → Fri 28

 This option allows to display weather information from https://openweathermap.org/ for the location from your last activity recorded by the watch.

-The information shown includes weather icon, temperature and humidity.
+The information shown includes weather icon, current temperature and ‘feels like’ temperature.

 The weather update interval is adjustable from 15 minutes to 6 hours.